 - In terms of soil pH, lean toward the slightly acidic, if anything.

-Have you ever fallen into the trap of purchasing and planting a perennial based on how good it looks, only to find out -- once it is too late -- that it is an invasive plant?
-That is what happens, my friends, when you fail to do your plant-selection homework before buying.
-As I illustrate in my photo gallery of invasive plants, many a "beautiful barbarian" has been introduced into the landscape over the years, a lovely but dangerous plant that ends up being your garden's undoing.
+Often we fall into the trap of purchasing a perennial based on how good it looks, only to find out later that it's an invasive plant.
+Thus the importance of plant-selection research.
+Many a "beautiful barbarian" has been introduced into the landscape over the years, a lovely but dangerous plant that ends up being your garden's undoing.

-Plume... poppy (Macleaya cordata) is such a plant.
-It is easy to grow in zones 3 to 8.
-But this is a case of a poppy being too easy to grow, to the point of becoming weedy.
-One does, nonetheless, have to admit their beauty, especially the beauty of their leaves.
-In fact, I consider plume poppy an outdoor foliage plant, despite the fact that the "plume" in the common name refers to the plumes of flowers they produce (which I find only moderately attractive).
+Plume poppy (Macleaya cordata) is such a plant.
+It's easy to grow in zones 3 to 8.
+But this is a case of a poppy being too easy to grow, to the... point of becoming weedy.
+But you must admit their beauty, especially the beauty of their leaves.
+Plume poppy is mainly an outdoor foliage plant, despite the fact that the "plume" in the common name refers to the plumes of flowers they produce (which are only moderately attractive).

 Greater Celandine: Weed in Poppy Family

-While plume poppy can become "weedy" due to its invasive nature (in North America), greater celandine (Chelidonium majus) is generally regarded as a weed, pure and simple.
-It is another plant invasive in North America, commonly found growing along roadsides.
+While plume poppy can become weedy due to its invasive nature (in North America), greater celandine (Chelidonium majus) is generally regarded as a weed, pure and simple.
+It's another plant invasive in North America, commonly found growing along roadsides.

-You are particularly likely to become aware of its presence in spring.
-Why?
-Because this is a biennial.
-It grows just leaves its first year, and those leaves stay green all winter and right on into the spring.
-So while the ground in... early spring may be relatively bare along roadsides, because most of the wild plants have not come up yet, any stretch of land containing greater celandine will not be bare.
-Even though greater celandine is just a weed, it is hard for the winter-weary not to find a certain comfort in seeing something green at this time of year.
+You are particularly likely to become aware of its presence in spring because it's a biennial.
+It grows just leaves its first year, and those leaves stay green all winter and right on into spring.
+So while the ground in early spring may... be relatively bare along roadsides because most of the wild plants have not come up yet, any stretch of land containing greater celandine won't be bare.

-If you have assumed that, since there is a greater celandine, then there must also be a lesser celandine, then you are correct.
-But lesser celandine (Ranunculus ficaria) is in the buttercup family, not the poppy family.
-It is a bit of a marsh marigold look-alike and quite invasive in North America.Continue to 5 of 7 below.
+Lesser celandine (Ranunculus ficaria), another yellow flower, is in the buttercup family, not the poppy family.
+It's a bit of a marsh marigold look-alike and quite invasive in North America.Continue to 5 of 8 below.

 A few types of poppies are either annuals or treated as if they were annuals.
-Some, however, will reseed -- a major selling point for those seeking easy-to-grow poppies.
+Some, however, will reseed, a selling point for those seeking easy-to-grow poppies.

-Flanders poppy (Papaver rhoeas), which I show in the picture at left, and the opium poppy (Papaver somniferum) are annual plants.
-Another popular annual, derived from the Flanders poppy, is the Shirley poppy.
-All three are easy to grow, often reseeding prolifically.
+Flanders poppies (Papaver rhoeas) are annual plants.
+Another well-known annual, derived from the Flanders poppy, is the Shirley poppy.
+Both are easy to grow, often reseeding prolifically.

-If you garden in the South and have found it too hard to grow... perennial poppies, try switching over to Flanders poppy.
-Folks in your region report success by sowing the seeds of annual poppies in fall or winter.
+If you garden in the South and have found it too hard to grow perennial poppies, try switching over to annuals.
+Sow the seeds in fall or winter.

-The Flanders poppy, native to a wide geographical swath in the Old World, became widely known even to the non-gardening public due to Canadian, John McCrae's 1915 poem, In Flanders Fields.
-The poem was a reaction to the horrors of World War I. To this day, Canadians wear poppies on Remembrance Day, November 11 (the equivalent is Veterans' Day in the U.S., where people also traditionally wore Flanders poppies for Memorial Day, the last Monday in May).
+The...
+Flanders poppy, native to Eurasia, became famous due to Canadian, John McCrae's 1915 poem, In Flanders Fields, a reaction to the horrors of World War I. Canadians wear poppies on Remembrance Day, November 11, Americans on Memorial Day, the last Monday in May.

 Iceland Poppies: Perennials Often Treated as Annuals

 Iceland poppy (Papaver nudicaule) is hard to grow.
 It comes in a number of bright colors.
-Besides the yellow shown in my photo, they also come in:
+Besides yellow, it also comes in:

 Although technically a short-lived perennial (zones 2 to 9), it's intolerant of heat and "will not make it through summers in about seventy percent" of the United States, according to Allan Armitage (Armitage's Garden Perennials, p.234).
 For this reason, treat it as an annual unless you garden in the Far North.
 If you garden in zone 2 or...
 3, give it full sun.
 Plant size is 12 to 18 inches tall x 8 to 12 inches wide.